Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 3. In 2020, approximately 196 dogs were stolen every month in the U.K.

 Times of crisis bring out the worst in criminals, and when the world was struggling to survive in 2020, some citizens also had to deal with the devastating loss of their best friends.
 The increase of dog adoptions during the pandemic gave thieves more victims to target, and it also increased the number of fraudulent breeders.
 When criminals set up fake adoption sites, they were able to steal vast sums from locked-in victims only looking for a new pet to love during the crisis.

 4. The North West region of the U.K. experienced the highest rates of dog theft.
 In 2020, 335 dogs were stolen.

 (The Kennel Club)

 The North West region accounted for 14% of the total number of dogs stolen in 2020.
 London had the second-highest theft rate, with 318 dogs stolen that year.
 Only three police forces brought charges against dog thieves in 2020—the Metropolitan Police, Cheshire Constabulary, and Kent Police.

 5. Parliament received 146,638 signatures from citizens to change the Pet Theft Act of 1968.

-With dog thefts on the rise in 2020, U.K. citizens demanded that their government increase the penalties of thieves and “reclassify the theft of a pet as a specific crime.”
-Although Parliament has not strengthened the Pet Theft Act of 1968, the government debated the issue on October 19, 2020, and stated that new laws would consider the emotional distress caused by the thefts and increase penalties for criminals.
+With dog thefts on the rise in 2020, U.K. citizens demanded that their government increase the penalties for thieves and “reclassify the theft of a pet as a specific crime.”
+Although Parliament has not strengthened the Pet Theft Act of 1968, the government debated the issue on October 19, 2020, and stated that new laws would consider the emotional distress caused by thefts and increase penalties for criminals.